 Wearing a seat belt greatly lowers your chance of serious injury or death in an automobile accident.
-You should fasten the lower strap of the seat belt across your upper thighs and underneath your abdomen.
-The shoulder part of the seat belt should be placed between your breasts.
+You should fasten the lower strap of the seat belt across your upper thighs and underneath your abdomen and place the shoulder strap between your breasts.